13 minute read time

 The initial email of the series aims to drive adoption with a clear call to action to create a campaign inside Campaign Monitor.
-And for those who need assistance getting started, we introduce our team of email marketing specialists and a few ways to contact them.
+And, for those who need assistance getting started, we introduce our team of email marketing specialists and a few ways to contact them.

 The subsequent emails in this series contain an assortment of helpful resources—videos, case studies, and more—to ensure those interested in Campaign Monitor feel 100% comfortable using it and understand the value it brings to their business.

 The potential for revenue doesn’t end once you’ve successfully converted a lead to a customer.

 Once you’ve closed a customer, your CRM contains all the information around which products your customers have purchased, enabling you to target certain customers with promotions for other products and services they haven’t purchased.

-Events are an excellent way to educate your prospects about both the value your products offer and to upsell other products to existing customers.
+Events are an excellent way to educate your prospects about both the value your products offer and to up-sell other products to existing customers.
 Email is the single most effective way to send an invitation to your leads and contacts.

 If you’re running a live event or exhibiting at a trade show, you can build a targeted campaign by geography.
 For example, if you’re hosting a dinner in Austin, you can easily create an email list containing all your contacts in the neighboring zip codes.
-This way you target only the individuals who can realistically attend the event.
+This way, you target only the individuals who can realistically attend the event.

-By integrating your email marketing solution with your CRM, you can create a list with prospects who share the same product interest and invite them to an online event about that topic.
+By integrating your email marketing solution with your CRM, you can create a list of prospects who share the same product interest and invite them to an online event about that topic.

 With multiple locations around the globe, Soho House has to be hyper-targeted in how they invite their guests.
 It wouldn’t make sense to invite all their CRM contacts to an event in Chicago.

-You can create segments and send different campaigns to each segment of your list, or send the same campaign, but use Dynamic Content to show relevant offers and promotions to subscribers based on what you know about them (like their gender for instance).
+You can create segments and send different campaigns to each segment of your list or send the same campaign, but use Dynamic Content to show relevant offers and promotions to subscribers based on what you know about them.

 A birthday is an exciting time for anyone, and also a time in which people are willing to treat themselves.

-By integrating your eCommerce platform with your email service provider, you can automatically generate a post-purchase survey to understand what their experience was like and how you can improve it.
+By integrating your ecommerce platform with your email service provider, you can automatically generate a post-purchase survey to learn about their experience and how you can improve it.

-Campaign Monitor customer Fiji Airways understands the value of listening to their passengers and sends a post-trip survey email to better understand how they can improve:
+Fiji Airways understands the value of listening to their passengers and sends a post-trip survey email to better understand how they can improve:

 Like most marketers, you probably have a website designed to help you drive revenue for your business.